GIfatahTH/states_rebuilder/examples/ex_000_hello_world/README.md

 Note the the state the are add to the undoStack are those that have valid data, that is `hasData` is true.
 State with error or waiting are ignored.

 #Persisting the state.

+To persist the state you have first to implement the `IPersistState` interface using a local storage provider of your choice (hive or sharedPreferences).